Species Management Program—requirements for tampering with a protected animal breeding place in Queensland

 Two templates are available, depending on the identified protected animals.
 The SMP “low risk of impacts” relate to protected animals classed as least concern where the impacts are unlikely to affect broader population.
-The SMP “high risk of impacts” relate to protected animals identified by Wildlife Regulation or breeding type (e.g. least concern colonial breeders), where the broader population is at a greater risk from impacts and include least concern wildlife that are colonial breeders and wildlife prescribed as extinct in the wild, endangered, vulnerable, near threatened, or a special least concern animal under the Nature Conservation (Wildlife) Regulation 2006.
+The SMP “high risk of impacts” relate to protected animals identified by Wildlife Regulation or breeding type (e.g. least concern colonial breeders), where the broader population is at a greater risk from impacts and include least concern wildlife that are colonial breeders and wildlife prescribed as extinct in the wild, critically endangered, endangered, vulnerable, near threatened, or a special least concern animal under the Nature Conservation (Animal) Regulation 2020.
 An entity can register for approval to use these standard documents prior to any works being undertaken on a project site.
 Both documents will require essential information including location of the activity, area of impact and species the subject of the tampering with the breeding place.
 The SMP “high risk of impacts” will require additional information tailored for the identified species.

 The duration of the SMP must be identified and must be relevant to the activity being undertaken and allow for a periodic review of the program.
 The standard term for a SMP is three years.

 Registered entities with a SMP will be required to maintain an Animal Breeding Place register concerning tampering with animal breeding places.
 The Animal Breeding Place register must include the details of the action undertaken, authorised under the SMP, and is to be submitted to the firstname.lastname@example.org.
 For Low Risk of impacts SMP, electronic registers are to be submitted annually from the date of approval and for High risk of impacts SMP, within 6 months of the interactions with the high risk of impacts SMP species.
-At the end of the approved SMP a complete electronic register of the Animal Breeding Place will be required to be submitted to the Wildlife Management Unit.
+At the end of the approved SMP a complete electronic register of the Animal Breeding Place will be required to be submitted to the Permits Management Unit.